tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 With all these connections, we can ask the computer typical questions like “*How many romantic comedy Hollywood movies are directed by a person who is born in a city that has an average temperature above 15 degrees?*” Of course, social media companies, who have their own data that they aggressively collect from their users, can ask questions like “*Give me a list of all the boys who are eligible to vote in the next election, and who listen to a certain type of music and have friends and family that are of a certain political persuasion.*” More worrying are the queries of the near future, such as “*Tell me all the names of people that are likely to commit a crime in the next week.*” That may sound like paranoia about a dystopian future, but AI systems in China have an 80% success rate in predicting who is a criminal just by looking at them.
 At Stanford University they have developed AI system that has a 91% accuracy rate of determining if you are gay or straight<sup>[50](#ref_050)</sup><a name="rev_050">&nbsp;</a>… and that is just the beginning.

-Conclusion: Language is based on rules of nature and can be deconstructed into triplets.
+Language is based on rules of nature and can be deconstructed into triplets.

 #### **Claim 43:** Information must relate to something.